keajs/kea-docs/docs/guide/standalone.md

 })
 ```

-Instead of `logic(props)` to build the logic, use `logic.build(props, false)`.
+Instead of using `logic(props)` to build the logic, use `logic.build(props, false)`.

-Without setting this second argument (`autoConnectInListener`) to false, `counterLogic` will be
+Without explicitly setting this second argument (`autoConnectInListener`) to false,
-automatically mounted already when building.
-This happens automatically if you type `counterLogic.values`.
+`counterLogic` would have been automatically built and mounted on `counterLogic.values`.

 Calling `.mount()` on a built and mounted logic won't mount it twice, but it will stay mounted
-until the returned `unmount` is called.
-Possibly forever.
+until the returned `unmount` is called, even if no other logic is connected to it.